 Another method is to boot into a safe mood as it can help you find out if any 3rd party app forces your phone to restart or crash randomly by itself.
 While a safe mode, all 3rd party applications are temporarily disabled.
 Here is how to enter safe mode on your Galaxy A51:

 - Press and hold Volume Down Key for a couple of seconds

-- Now, alongside Volume Down Key, press Power Key to turn it on
+- Now, alongside Volume Down Key, press the Power Key to turn it on

-- When a boot is completed, you will see a “Safe Mode” on the left side of the display in the bottom
+- When a boot is completed, you will see a “Safe Mode” on the left side of the display on the bottom

 - Scroll down and tap on Application Manager

-- Check out downloaded section and find out recently downloaded applications which you doubtful is causing a problem
+- Check out the downloaded section and find out recently downloaded applications which you are doubtful is causing a problem

 - When you find the application details, tap on uninstall and you’re done